treweathers/Java_Developer/Course_1.2.md

         }
     }

-###### feedback: did not specify an order and code provided scinetist first, but them tell me to correc to make sure commander comes first?⚠️
+###### feedback: did not specify an order and code provided scinetist first, but them tell me to correct to make sure commander comes first?⚠️

 #### Practice #5
 Your mission is to create a starship crew list.
 To do this, you'll need to write code from scratch that adds crew members to an ArrayList and greet the captain.
 Don't forget to count your crew!